UniversalDependencies/docs/_hu-feat/Case.md

 shortdef: 'case'
 ---

-This document is a placeholder for the language-specific documentation for `Case`.
+Case is used for nominal parts-of-speech (nouns, proper nouns, numerals, adjectives and pronouns).